 London, United Kingdom

-Emily is a Senior Economics on the Industry team where she supports bespoke industry projects such as nuclear, construction and insurance.
+Emily is a Senior Economist on the Industry team where she supports bespoke industry projects in areas such as renewable energy, construction and insurance.
 She is also involved in other projects like economic impact studies.

-Prior to joining Oxford Economics, Emily worked for 5 years as a government economist for the UK civil service, working in the Department for International Trade (DIT) and the Department for Business, Energy and Industrial Strategy (BEIS).
+Prior to joining Oxford Economics, Emily worked for 5 years as a government economist for the UK Civil Service, working in the Department for International Trade (DIT) and the Department for Business, Energy and Industrial Strategy (BEIS).
 In DIT she worked on assessing the socio-economic impact of Free Trade Agreements (FTAs) and Freeports.
 She also worked in a crisis covid-19 analytical team, providing supply chain analysis and reporting of critical goods to ministers.
 In BEIS, she used economic analysis to develop policy positions for manufactured goods for both Free Trade Agreements, the Northern Ireland Protocol and the UK’s Global Tariff Schedule.
+Emily holds a Bsc in Economics from the University of St Andrews.

 Contact us to find out more about our industry consulting services.